-This astonishing scenario played out in the Fields of Life Uganda office on International Day of the Girl 2018.
+This astonishing scenario played out in the Fields of Life Uganda office this week.
 The shadowing activity was part of Fields of Life’s preparation for International Day of the Girl Child which is marked worldwide each year on 11th October.
 International Day of the Girl Child recognises the rights and the unique challenges girls face around the world and aims to inspire girls to dream big and pursue leadership roles.

 This year, the day is being celebrated with the theme “With her; a skilled Girl force.”
 Uganda’s Ministry of Gender, Labour and Social Development worked with various partners around the country to have girls step into the shoes of various key leaders and influencers in the business, politics, legislative, executive, civil society, education, administration and sports spheres.

 As part of her shadowing, Bridget performed the daily tasks expected of Ednar Nyakaisiki, the Fields of Life Executive Director, East Africa.
 These included participating in morning devotions, one to one meetings with staff members to fully understand their roles and get their project implementation updates.
 She even chaired the senior management team meeting!

 Bridget, a Primary Seven pupil at a FOL supported school in Gayaza, central Uganda, never imagined that she would ever leave the confines of her classroom and lead a team of 40 adults as their Executive Director.